 in love with the place as many people do.
 We felt the same way about Coll , so surprisingly, to our bank managers amazement, bought a piece of land with planning permission, with a view to building a home for us to use in the

 holidays, to rent out and eventually, to retire to.
 When we started looking for a name for the house it was difficult since we wanted a Gaelic name and we don’t speak Gaelic!

 Having trawled the internet for many hours, we came up with Suil

-and a couple of trips later, its finally done!
+planning and a couple of trips later, its finally done!
 We are very creative people , and from the very beginning, had an idea of how the inside of the house should look.
-If you look around you will see some of the artwork we cre ated with the house in
+If you look around you will see some of the artwork we cre ated with the

-both knitted cushion covers for the house.
+law have both knitted cushion covers for the house.
 There are also some unusual and interesting bits of furniture.
 Although a lot of what was brought up to the house is brand new, we were also keen to add some character pieces and there are

-some that

-I have re upholstered and repainted.
+some that I have re upholstered and repainted.
 Both bathrooms are a reflection of the sea around Coll and we will continue to add things – we are terrible beachcombers!
 We hope you like the style of the house and enjoy your stay here.
-Obviously, if
+Obviously,